simonesan-afk/CV-Praetorian-Guard/README.md

     Copy the entire content of the file `v6.0 STABLE.txt`(is in the list UP)

 2.  **🤖 Initialize the AI**
-    Paste the text into a new chat session with your preferred LLM (ChatGPT-4, Claude 3, etc.).
+    Paste the text into a new chat session with your preferred LLM (ChatGPT, Claude, Gemini, Deepseek...etc.).

 3.  **🤝 Wait for the Handshake**
     The system will reply with:
-    > `👋 PRAETOR v5.5 Ready.`
+    > `👋 PRAETOR v7.1 Ready.`

 4.  **📥 Input Data**
     Paste your **REDACTED CV** and the target **Job Description**.